GEMeX: A Large-Scale, Groundable, and Explainable Medical VQA Benchmark for Chest X-ray Diagnosis: Evaluation

 \subsection{Results and Analysis}

-\paragraph{Overall Performance.} To make a fair comparison, the evaluated models (except GPT-4o-mini and RadFM (with MedLLaMA-13B~\cite{wu2024pmc})) are based on 7B-LLMs in this section.
-Specifically, LLaVA-v1, LLaVA-Med-v1, and Mini-GPT4-v1 are based on Vicuna-v0-7B~\cite{chiang2023vicuna} while LLaVA-v1.5 and XrayGPT are based on Vicuna-v1-7B; LLaVA-Med-v1.5 is built upon Mistral-7B-Instruct-v0.2~\cite{jiang2023mistral}; mPLUG-Owl is using LLaMA-7B~\cite{touvron2023llama}.
-All models' configurations are set according to their open-source codes.
-The comprehensive results are shown in Table~\ref{tab:vqa_result}.
-The first 5 rows indicate the performance of general LVLMs, while the last 6 rows present the results of medical ones and our fine-tuned version of LLaVA-Med-v1 (termed as LLaVA-Med-\shortname{}).
-It can be found that: \begin{itemize} \item \textbf{Most available LVLMs exhibit weak performance when tested on \shortname{}.} The only exception is GPT-4o-mini, which achieves an AR-score above 80 on average across all tasks.
+\paragraph{Overall Performance.} The comprehensive results are shown in Table~\ref{tab:vqa_result}.
+The first 7 rows indicate the performance of general LVLMs, while the last 6 rows present the results of medical ones and our fine-tuned version of LLaVA-Med-v1 (termed as LLaVA-Med-\shortname{}).
+It can be found that: \begin{itemize} \item \textbf{Most exisiting LVLMs exhibit weak performance when tested on \shortname{}.} The only exception is GPT-4o-mini, which achieves an AR-score above 80 on average across all tasks.
 When considering specific question types, LLaVA-Med (both versions 1 and 1.5) stands out for its strong performance on open-ended questions, scoring above 90 on the AR-score.
 However, all models show poor results on the other three categories of tasks.

-\item \textbf{When faced with choice-based questions, most models struggle to output definitive options}, although they can analyze each option.
-This explains why most models have a corresponding AR-score but lack an A-score, demonstrating the need of introducing these types of questions.
+\item \textbf{When faced with choice-based questions, most models, particularly those in the medical domain, struggle to provide definitive answers, despite their ability to analyze each option.} This difficulty accounts for why many models have an associated AR-score but lack an A-score, highlighting the importance of introducing these types of questions.

-\item \textbf{Powerful LVLMs like GPT-4o-mini often rely on shortcut reasoning instead of true multimodal reasoning}.
-Specifically, while they can sometimes answer questions to a certain extent, they often fail to accurately visual grounding.
-This indicates that these models tend to solve Med-VQA tasks using shortcut knowledge, such as retrieving information from their pre-training memory, rather than engaging in genuine multimodal reasoning.
-However, multimodal reasoning is central to the explainability of Med-VQA systems.
+\item \textbf{Powerful LVLMs, such as GPT-4o-mini, often rely on shortcut reasoning rather than real multimodal reasoning}.
+Although these models can sometimes answer questions to a certain extent (as indicated by the AR-scores), they often fail to accurately achieve visual grounding.
+This suggests that these models tend to address Med-VQA tasks using shortcut knowledge, such as retrieving information from their pre-training memory, instead of engaging in real multimodal reasoning~\cite{chen2024detecting}.
+However, real multimodal reasoning is essential for the explainability of Med-VQA systems.